Spend More Time In Awareness, and Less Time In Anxiety

 I recommend you do this 12 times.

 After doing this exercise, you’re going to feel an emotional benefit.
 One that is diminishing any tension or tiredness in your neck or upper back.

 Your brain and spinal cord with its nerves are very important parts of your nervous system.

 But what happens when you develop nerve weakness?

 It can cause mental imbalance and mental illness, including depression and nervous breakdown.
 Nerve weakness is a physical imbalance.
 Psychiatric and psychological treatments won’t necessarily work here to counter this imbalance.
 You’ll need physical treatment, one that is offered by an internal exercise such as Tai Chi.

 Stay tuned to learn more about how internal exercises can strengthen your nervous system.

-In the meantime, follow me on Facebook and get more tips and advice on how practicing awareness can lead you to spend less time in anxiety.
+In the meantime, check out my online Tai Chi classes and get more tips and advice on how practicing awareness can lead you to spend less time in anxiety.